RyanBram/RPGMDynamicActions/Dynamic Motion/Other Function.md

 ### Immortal (Immortal control ver1.04)

 By using the immortal state, you can control the production.
-Set the state to be used in the plug-in parameter in advance .
+Set the state to be used in the plug-in parameter in advance.
 `<D-Setting:Immortal>`

 As a result, the death judgment will not be made until the skill production is completed.
 You can prevent the opponent from dying during the continuous hit technique and the production will be missed.